 Most gas ovens will come set up with propane gas with the option to convert it to natural gas.
 You’ll want to decide this at the time of purchase based on your specific needs.
 The first question to ask yourself is do you have a natural gas line that can be tapped into?
 If yes, keep reading below on the pros and cons of propane vs. natural gas.

-With propane, you’ll always want to have a backup tank or two on hand in case it runs out mid cook.
-Nothing is more frustrating than being half way through cooking for your guests and your fuel goes out.
-Running to the store mid party or just ordering take out can be a huge bummer!
+With propane, you’ll always want to have a backup tank or two on hand in case it runs out mid-cook.
+Nothing is more frustrating than being halfway through cooking for your guests and your fuel goes out.
+Running to the store mid-party or just ordering takeout can be a huge bummer!
 So if you’re sticking with propane make sure to keep extra propane on hand!

-With Natural Gas - no worries about running out of fuel!Â
+With Natural Gas - no worries about running out of fuel!

 The cost can fluctuate frequently based on the fuel market.
 Also, the area in which you live can make a difference.
-These are things to research prior to making a decision based on where you live.Â
+These are things to research before making a decision based on where you live.

-Natural gas can cost approximately $.50 to $2 per therm not including any monthly fees.
-For propane, generally you can expect to pay $40-50 for a 20 lb tank.
+Natural gas can cost approximately $.50 to $2 per therm, not including any monthly fees.
+For propane, generally, you can expect to pay $40-50 for a 20 lb tank.
 From there you can either refill or exchange it.
 Expect to pay $3-4 or $4-5 respectively.

 Upfront costs?
 For propane there are none!
 For natural gas, you’ll have to pay to have someone tap into the line.